Collaborating with and providing resources for community leaders to improve the economic well-being and quality of life for Wisconsin residents.

 Mia’s work in economic/business development is currently focused on Entrepreneurs of Color in the greater Fox Valley region in partnership with the ColorBold Business Association (formerly Regional People of Color Business Association) and statewide through Extension’s Entrepreneurs of Color Support Team.

 Entrepreneurs of Color may identify as Black, Indigenous, Asian, Latinx, etc. The business association was born thanks to the leadership of the nonprofit Fit Oshkosh and Executive Director Tracey Robertson.
 Fit Oshkosh was dedicated to racial equity awareness and education.
 Unfortunately Fit Oshkosh dissolved in April of 2020 due to COVID economic effects, but the ColorBold Business Association (CBBA) is still around thanks to Extension support.

 The ColorBold Business Association (CBBA) is designed to improve the viability of businesses in northeast WI that are formed by Entrepreneurs of Color through collaboration, increased economic sustainability, and access to capital and education.
-If you are a business owner of color and want to learn more or would like to join the ColorBold Business Association:
+Whether you are a business owner of color or want to support business development for Entrepreneurs of Color, check out the following ways to learn more about the ColorBold Business Association:

 - Contact Mia Ljung

 - Follow the ColorBold Business Association on Facebook.